Home About Blog Contact

 These are two different inspections for different situations:

-• Pink slip (e-Safety Check): Required annually for rego renewal on vehicles over 5 years old in NSW.
+• Pink slip (e-Safety Check): This is required for rego renewal each year on vehicles over 5 years old in NSW.

-• Blue slip (AUVIS inspection): Required for unregistered vehicles, vehicles from interstate, or cars that have been significantly modified.
-It is a more comprehensive inspection.
+• Blue slip (AUVIS inspection) – Required for vehicles that are not registered, from interstate or have had major alterations.
+It’s a more detailed inspection.

-If your car is currently unregistered, you will need a blue slip not a pink slip to get it back on the road.
-A to Z Automotive is authorised to carry out both inspections.
+If your car is currently unregistered you will need a blue slip instead of a pink slip to bring it back on the road.
+Both inspections are carried out by A to Z Automotive Services under authorisation.

 Frequently Asked Questions